kenybapin/flask-spotify-app/README.md

 # Run a FLASK Web app using spotify API

-Run a Flask web application and display some of your Spotify.<br>
+Run a Flask web application and display some of your Spotify content :<br>
 View your top tracks, artists and album.
 Check out your recently played tracks.

 ![image](preview.jpg?raw=true)